ChurchCRM/CRM/docs/user-guide/Geographic Support.md

-# Geographic Features
+# Geographic Utilities

-Included in ChurchCRM is a geographic mapping feature that lets you map groups of people or families.
+Included in ChurchCRM is a geographic mapping feature that lets you map groups of [people](person.md) or [families](families.md).

 ## How does ChurchCRM know exactly where Families live?